githubzey/fake_data_maternite/README.md

 - **`config.yaml`**: This configuration file defines the columns that require specific lists of values and includes constant values for other columns used in the data generation process.

-- **`parse.py`**: This script is used to parse the generated data, specifically extracting the first 192 characters from each record.

 ## Usage

 To generate fake data, adjust the configurations in `config.yaml` as needed, and then run `fake_data_generator.py`.
-If you need to parse the generated data, use the `parse.py` script.